wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 bears (*Ursus americanus*) are not present in the Fogo Island archipelago, thus leaving coyotes (*Canis latrans*) as the top predator.
-Predation by coyotes on adult caribou is relatively rare (<span class="citeproc-not-found" data-reference-id="BastilleRousseau2016">**???**</span>), so the potential effect of predators on caribou swimming behaviour is limited to non-consumptive effects associated with encounters and subsequent flight response.
-Adult females with calves at heel may be an exception because calves are highly susceptible to coyotes (Rayl et al.
-2014), but the energetic costs for calves to swim in the ocean is likely far greater than adults.
+Predation by coyotes on adult caribou is relatively rare (Bastille-Rousseau et al. 2016), so the potential effect of predators on caribou swimming behaviour is limited to non-consumptive effects associated with encounters and subsequent flight response.
+Adult females with calves at heel may be an exception because calves are highly susceptible to coyotes (Rayl et al. 2014), but the energetic costs for calves to swim in the ocean is likely far greater than adults.
 As one might expect, none <!--confirm--> of the 86 swimming events we observed occurred in the weeks after calves were born, suggesting swimming with in the ocean with a calf-at-heel is likely more risky than other predator avoidance behaviours.

 <!-- did the swimming events occur during the calving season? were these three breeders/non-breeders? did any of these females make these journeys with their calves?  -->